Why measures against single-use plastics?

 Are you an importer or producer?
 Then the statutory measures apply to your stock since 3 July 2021.
 You are no longer allowed to sell this stock, since it had not yet been offered on the market at that time.

 Yes, you may sell disposable plastic cups.
-But the cups must have a mandatory marking.
+But marking is mandatory.
 The marking shows that the cup is made of plastic and does not belong in the environment.

 In the coming years, the government will also take extra measures against the use of plastic disposable cups and meal packaging.
 The government is still working out these measures.

 The legislation also applies to products that are partly made of plastic.
 For example, because they have a plastic coating.
-Check which measures apply to the product if it partly consists of plastic (in Dutch).
+Check which measures apply to the product if it partly consists of plastic.

 The rules also apply to disposable products made from recycled plastic.
 Recycling plastic is good for the environment.
 By recycling you emit less CO2.
 But recycled plastic does not degrade in nature either.
 So, the problems it causes in nature and the sea are the same as with ordinary plastic.
 Check which measures apply to the product when using recycled plastic.